Directory of Compliant Tobacco Product Manufacturers and Brand Families

 Idaho's Prevention of Minors' Access to Tobacco Act prohibits the sale or purchase of tobacco products to or by a minor.
 This Act requires persons who sell tobacco products, whether in a face-to-face transaction or pursuant to a telephonic or Internet order, to obtain a permit from the Department of Health and Welfare.
 The Act also establishes age verification and shipping standards for tobacco products that are shipped to a purchaser.
 The Act imposes penalties for noncompliance with its terms.

-Idaho Cigarette Rolling Machine Operator Certificate of Compliance
+Idaho Cigarette Rolling Machine Operator Certification of Compliance

 Idaho’s Cigarette Rolling Machine Operator Act requires all cigarette rolling machine operators to certify annually with the Office of the Attorney General that they are compliant with Idaho law, to list their cigarette rolling machines, and to provide certain specific information.
 Prior to being certified for the first time in Idaho, cigarette rolling machine operators must submit the appropriate certification to the Attorney General and by April 30th of each year thereafter.